Sinuide/orymor/README.md

 The following are things I wanted to add but didn't have the time yet:

-- Github Actions for testing
 - E2E testing, playwright is setup though
-- Testing-library same as playwright

 ---